Procedures for Judge H. Christopher Mott

 - the movant must email the Courtroom Deputy when the motion is filed to notify her of the filing;

-- when notified by the Courtroom Deputy that the motion is granted, the movant must immediately provide notice of the continuance to all interested parties, and per Local Rule 9014(f), within five days, must file a certificate of service reflecting that notice.
+- when notified by the Courtroom Deputy that the motion is granted, the movant must immediately provide notice of the continuance to all interested parties, and per Local Rule 9014(f), within seven days, must file a certificate of service reflecting that notice.

 Per Local Rule 9014(e), unless otherwise provided by order: